-John Nicholls, Non-Executive Director since 1 September 2015
+John Nicholls, Non-Executive Director since 1 September 2015 until retirement on 8 July 2016

 John Nicholls has established manufacturing businesses throughout Asia including those engaged in steel fabrication.
 He has had a long association with the mining industry domestically and internationally as a senior executive and a Director of companies engaged in the sector.
-Additionally, he has extensive public and private company experience as a Director since 1995 and prior to that as a Director of subsidiaries/associates of public companies in various jurisdictions.
+Additionally, he has extensive Public and Private company experience as a Director since 1995 and prior to that as a Director of subsidiaries/associates of public companies in various jurisdictions.

-Qualifications: B. Com (Bachelor of Commerce), MBA Directorships held in other listed entities: E&A Ltd.
+Qualifications: B. Com (Bachelor of Commerce), MBA

+Directorships held in other listed entities: E&A Ltd.